msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 When I first moved to Japan I was a Snowboarding Instructor and lived up in Hokkaido in a little ski town called Niseko and initially had zero desire to learn Japanese, as I was totally surrounded by foreigners.
 I had the typical "why do I need to learn a second language if I can speak English" attitude.

  After about a month or two of living there, I started slowly realizing how interesting Japanese sounded to me and how useful it could be to speak and read Japanese.
-I also thought about how cool it would be if I could learn what a "Spirit Bomb" was in Japanese.
+I also thought about how cool it would be to learn what "Spirit Bomb" was in Japanese.
 And every time I looked at some mysterious Japanese text it motivated me to start learning.
-And of course, it goes without saying as a young 25-year-old, immature male, 2 things in particular motivated me, anime and girls.
+And of course, it goes without saying as a young 25-year-old immature male, 2 things in particular motivated me, anime and girls.

 ![When I pooped, EVEN the toilets were trying to motivate me.](./japanese-toilet.jpg)